Touran Mirhadi: Farhad School

 In 1955, Mirhadi started a kindergarten with only two classes.
 She was supported in this effort by her parents who provided her with a house to be used as the location of the school and helped her get the necessary license for the kindergarten.
 The school was named Farhad after Touran's brother who had died many years earlier in a traffic accident.

 Her progressive and innovative approach to education was so quickly embraced by parents that two years later she was able to expand the school and offer first through sixth grade primary education.
 For most of the sixties and the seventies, the school was the incubator for research and innovations in education that were later incorporated in the national curriculum and education systems.
 Central to the Farhad system was the role that the library played in educating the children, broadening their knowledge and encouraging reading and critical thinking.
 Establishing a library in an elementary school was unprecedented in Iran in the 1950s.

 Mirhadi has been a great advocate for self-expression and self-reliance of children.
 Class "representatives" in the school were responsible for setting the standards for behavior and dealing with conflicts.
 The students also helped each other by acting as tutors.

 By the early 1970s, Farhad offered middle school education as well.
 A few years before the Iranian Revolution, the school had moved to a larger facility and was educating 1,200 students every year.
 After the revolution, the school, which had always been co-ed, was disbanded (as were all private schools) and writing and research became Mirhadi's main focus.

 Because of her work at the Farhad School, Mirhadi has been called the godmother of progressive education in Iran.

 Children's Book Council of Iran

-In 1963, along with a group of prominent teachers and educators, including Lily Ahi, Samin Baghtcheban and Abbas Yamini Sharif, Touran Mirhadi confounded the Children's Book Council (CBC) of Iran.
+In 1963, along with a group of prominent teachers and educators, including Lily Ahi, Samin Baghtcheban and Abbas Yamini Sharif, Touran Mirhadi co-founded the Children's Book Council (CBC) of Iran.
 The council is an NGO focused on developing and promoting children's literature in Iran.

 The council conducts and publishes research on children's literature and literacy.
 In 1964, CBC joined the International Board on Books for Young People (IBBY).
-Mirhadi has been an active and leading member of the CBC, helping the council navigate the many changes in the Iranian society throughout its 50 years of existence.
+Mirhadi was an active and leading member of the CBC, helping the council navigate the many changes in the Iranian society throughout its 50 years of existence.
 CBC is a reflection of her belief in the importance of books (beyond school texts) in educating children.

 The Council pursues the following objective: